ballerina-attic/securing-restful-services-with-ldap/README.md

         - targets: ['172.17.0.1:9797']
 ```

-   NOTE : Replace `172.17.0.1` if your local docker IP differs from `172.17.0.1`
+    > **Note** : Replace `172.17.0.1` if your local Docker IP differs from `172.17.0.1`.

-- Run the Prometheus docker image using the following command
+- Run the Prometheus Docker image using the following command.
 ```
    docker run -p 19090:9090 -v /tmp/prometheus.yml prom/prometheus
 ```

-- You can access Prometheus at the following URL
+- You can access Prometheus at the following URL.
 ```
    http://localhost:19090/
 ```

-- Promethues UI with metrics for secure_restful_service
+- Promethues UI with metrics for secure_restful_service.

    ![promethues screenshot](images/metrics-screenshot.png "Prometheus UI")

 ### Logging
 Ballerina has a log package for logging to the console.
-You can import ballerina/log package and start logging.
-The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.
+You can `import ballerina/log` package and start logging.
+The following section describes how to search, analyze, and visualize logs in real time using Elastic Stack.

-- Start Elasticsearch using the following command
+- Start Elasticsearch using the following command.
 ```
    docker run -p 9200:9200 -p 9300:9300 -it -h elasticsearch --name elasticsearch docker.elastic.co/elasticsearch/elasticsearch:6.5.1
 ```

-   NOTE: Linux users might need to run `sudo sysctl -w vm.max_map_count=262144` to increase `vm.max_map_count`
+   NOTE: Linux users might need to run `sudo sysctl -w vm.max_map_count=262144` to increase `vm.max_map_count`.

-- Start Kibana plugin for data visualization with Elasticsearch
+- Start Kibana plugin for data visualization with Elasticsearch.
 ```
    docker run -p 5601:5601 -h kibana --name kibana --link elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.5.1
 ```

-- Configure logstash to format the ballerina logs
+- Configure logstash to format the Ballerina logs.

-    i) Create a file named `logstash.conf` with the following content
+    i) Create a file named `logstash.conf` with the following content.

     ```
     input {